TryGhost/Ghost/core/server/api/README.md

 Ghost supports multiple API versions.
 Each version lives in a separate folder e.g. api/v0.1, api/v2.
-Next to the API folders there is a shared folder, which the API versions use.
+Next to the API folders there is a shared folder, which contains shared code, which all API versions use.

-**NOTE: v0.1 is deprecated and we won't touch this folder at all.
+**NOTE: v0.1 is deprecated and we won't touch the shared folder at all.
 The v0.1 folder contains the API layer which we have used since Ghost was born.**

 ## Stages

 Each request goes through the following stages:

-- validation
+- input validation
 - input serialisation
 - permissions
 - query
 - output serialisation

-The framework we are building pipes a request through these stages depending on the API controller implementation.
+The framework we are building pipes a request through these stages in respect of the API controller configuration.

 ## Frame

-Is a class, which holds all the information for API processing.
-We pass this instance per reference.
+Is a class, which holds all the information for request processing.
+We pass this instance by reference.
-The target function can modify the original instance.
+Each function can modify the original instance.
 No need to return the class instance.

 ### Structure